About Poor Man’s Feast

 It’s about kindness in the face of the rude.

-It’s about storytelling — mine, my family’s, yours, your family’s — and how those stories are inextricably bound up with what we feed ourselves and those we love, what we eat at times of joy, sorrow, delight, surprise, fear, and sadness.
+It’s about storytelling — mine, my family’s, yours, your family’s — and how those stories are inextricably bound up with what and how we feed ourselves and those we love, what we eat at times of joy, sorrow, delight, surprise, fear, and sadness.
 And it’s always about slowing down a little bit.

 The Specifics